pravega/presto-connector/README.md

     ./gradlew clean build

-On the first build, Gradle will download all the dependencies from various locations of the internet and cache them in the local repository (`~/.gradle/caches`), which can take a considerable amount of time.
+On the first build, Gradle will download all the dependencies from various locations of the internet and cache them in the local repository (`~/.gradle / caches `), which can take a considerable amount of time.
 Subsequent builds will be faster.

 Pravega Presto connector has a set of unit tests that can take several minutes to run.
 You can run the tests using this command: